 - Course registration: email@example.com

 Recognition of Prior Learning

 You may be eligible for credit towards the Diploma of Health Sciences (EMS) if you have accredited PCP (or higher level) certification or have completed academic courses similar to ours at other post-secondary institutions.

 Complete a transfer credit request to apply for credit for equivalent post-secondary academic courses or accredited PCP programs completed at other institutions.
 The number of transfer credits to be granted for PCP programs completed elsewhere will be assessed on a case-by case basis.

 Applicants who have completed JIBC’s PCP program will receive full credit for the PCP component of the diploma, and do not need to complete an associated transfer credit request.

 A prior learning assessment request is used to assess learning that is not eligible for transfer credits.
-For example, post-secondary courses that were taken over ten years ago are not eligible for transfer credit.
 There is an associated fee for this request.

 Please note that JIBC policy requires that at least 50% of program course credits be taken at JIBC.
 Therefore up to 30 credits from learning outside of JIBC can be transferred towards the 60 credits required for this diploma.